 “Recreation Facility, Public” means a centrally or otherwise appropriately located place designed and equipped for the conduct of sports, informal recreation and/or leisure-time activities operated by a public agency and open to the public with or without a fee.

 “Rehabilitation/Treatment Facilities” means a facility licensed by or contracted by the State of Utah to provide temporary occupancy and supervision of adults or juveniles in order to provide rehabilitation, treatment, or counseling services.
 Without limitation, such services may include rehabilitation, treatment, counseling, or assessment and evaluation services related to delinquent behavior, alcohol and drug abuse, sex offenders, sexual abuse, or mental health.
 Associated education services may also be provided to juvenile occupants.
 “Rehabilitation/Treatment Facilities” does not include residential facilities for the elderly or persons with disabilities.

+“Remote Avalanche Control Device.”
+Structure, typically in the form of a tower, designed to reduce the risk of unpredictable naturally triggered avalanches by artificially triggering, through remote control, smaller controlled avalanches.
+This device is designed to reduce the hazards natural avalanches pose to skiers, workers, and others who are in and around the boundaries of ski resorts.

 “Residential Facility for Elderly Persons” means a dwelling unit owned by a resident thereof or an immediate family member of a resident, or for which the title has been placed in trust for a resident; and is voluntarily occupied on a twenty-four (24) hour per day basis by eight (8) or fewer elderly persons in a family-type arrangement.
 A "residential facility for elderly persons" does not include any facility: (1) operated as a business; provided that such facility shall not be considered to be operated as a business solely because a fee is charged for food or for actual and necessary costs of operation and maintenance of the facility; (2) where persons are placed: (a) for alcoholism or drug abuse treatment; or (b) as part of, or in lieu of, confinement, rehabilitation, or treatment in a correctional facility which is: (i) a health care facility as defined by Utah Code or successor law, or (ii) a residential facility for persons with a disability.